lesommer/oocgcm/doc/why-xarray-and-dask.rst

 (multi-core laptop or work-station) but also the resources of distributed memory architectures (clusters of cpu).

-At present, xarray_ leveraged dask functionnalities for shared memory architectures. xarray_ will also allow to leverage dask potential on distributed memory architectures in the future.
+At present, xarray_ integrates dask functionalities for shared memory architectures. xarray_ will also allow to leverage dask potential on distributed memory architectures in the future.